lfr/lfr.github.io/fun/_posts/2020-12-13-the-40-year-old-logging-virgin.md

 | Third base  | Console + debugger output + rolling file |
 | Home run    | Hosted centralized queryable logs        |

-It's not that I've actively avoided logging, it's just a combination of circumstances that led me to where I am now, mainly because I was working on prototypes before handing them to *real* developers, or working on solutions so large that logging was handled elsewhere or by someone else.
+It's not that I've actively avoided it, it's just a combination of circumstances that led me to where I am now, mainly because I was working on prototypes before handing them to *real* developers, or working on solutions so large that logging was handled elsewhere or by someone else.

 ### From logging zero to logging hero 🦸‍♂️